 This assumption will need to be confirmed at the time of marketing authorisation, in order to maintain the orphan status.

 - How is this medicine expected to work?

-3-[5-(2-fluoro-phenyl)-[1,2,4]oxadiazole-3-yl]-benzoic acid is a medicinal product which might overcome a specific type of abnormality present in the dystrophin gene of some Duchenne patients.
+3-[5-(2-Fluoro-phenyl)-[1,2,4]oxadiazole-3-yl]-benzoic acid is a medicinal product that might overcome a specific type of abnormality present in the dystrophin gene of some Duchenne patients.
 Thus, it could enable the production of functional dystrophin protein in the muscle cells of this group of patients.